phsycologicalFudge/SafeHaven/README.md

 | **APK scanning** | Submitted APKs are scanned before being approved. |
 | **Rechecks** | Apps can be rescanned after release to keep metadata fresh. |

-## App submissions

-Developers can register an app, link it to a repository, verify ownership, upload releases, and manage store metadata.
-SafeHaven checks the submitted APK through its [scan pipeline](https://github.com/phsycologicalFudge/sub_modules) before it becomes available in the public catalog.

-Community/imported listings are kept separate from verified developer listings.
-They can help users discover open-source/open code Android apps, while still showing that the listing has not been claimed by the original developer.

 ## Screenshots

 <table>